Bachelor of Arts in Urban Studies and Planning

 Program Learning Outcomes

-1. Subject area student learning objectives o Understanding the basic evolution and development of cities, the fields of urban studies, and planning and the tools and approaches practitioners in these fields uses to address urban issues;
+1. Understand the basic evolution and development of cities, the fields of urban studies and planning and the tools and approaches practitioners in these fields use to address urban issues;

-1. Be familiar with a range of perspectives and methods used to understand and analyze the dynamics of urban life;
+2. Be familiar with a range of perspectives and methods used to understand and analyze the dynamics of urban life;

-2. Demonstrate the knowledge and skills necessary to analyze and critically evaluate urban issues;
+3. Demonstrate the knowledge and skills necessary to analyze and critically evaluate urban issues;

-3. Understand the interactions between cities, metropolitan regions, and global forces;
+4. Understand the interactions between cities, metropolitan regions, and global forces;

-4. Be sensitive to and knowledgeable about the importance of equity and ethics in the fields of urban studies and planning.
+5. Be sensitive to and knowledgeable about the importance of equity and ethics in the fields of urban studies and planning.

-2. Research methods/Basic skills student learning objectives
+Research methods/Basic skills student learning objectives

 1. Demonstrate competence in writing about the dynamics of cities informed by urban theory and practice; skills - critical thinking, oral presentation, GWAR;

-2. Demonstrate research and analytic skills used in urban studies and planning fields, including the ability to think critically, design and execute research, collect, analyze and interpret relevant evidence, and formulate reasoned conclusions;
+2. Demonstrate research and analytic skills used in urban studies and planning fields, including the ability to think critically, design and execute research, collect, analyze, and interpret relevant evidence, and formulate reasoned conclusions;

 3. Be familiar with basic spatial and statistical analyses of urban data

-3. Applied professional learning objectives
+Applied professional learning objectives

 1. Apply subject area knowledge and skills in a wide range of professional settings;